isomerpages/moh-vaccinegov/pages/health-advisory.md

 * Wear short sleeved or loose clothes
 * Bring your ID (NRIC/FIN/Student Pass)
-* Stay hydrated, do not come on an empty stomach, and avoid strenuous exercise.
+* Stay hydrated, do not come on an empty stomach, and avoid strenuous exercise
 <br/>

 **After vaccination**